jules2689/trudeau/docs/2020-04-19/pre_news.md

 **Rosemary**:

-Do you know the suspect?does his name --
+Do you know the suspect? does his name --